ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/local-options.rst

        PCMK_remote_schema_directory
      - :ref:`text <text>`
      - |PCMK__REMOTE_SCHEMA_DIR|
-     - *Advanced Use Only:* Specify an alternate location on Pacemaker Remote nodes for storing newer RNG schemas and XSL transforms fetched from the cluster.
+     - *Advanced Use Only:* Specify an alternate location on :ref:`Pacemaker Remote <pacemaker_remote>` nodes for storing newer RNG schemas and XSL transforms fetched from the cluster.

    * - .. _pcmk_valgrind_enabled: